 Moral Event Horizon: Thom "Blackwall" Rainier regards his as twofold: ordering the murder of a nobleman's whole family and household; and abandoning his men to face punishment while he went into hiding under a false alibi as a Warden.
 It's up to the judgment of the player to decide whether this is truly irredeemable, however.

-Narm: Corypheus's lop-sided face and shattered jaw in the ending.
+Narm: Corypheus's lop-sided face and shattered jaw in the ending, which almost looks like a model bug over an intentional animation.

 Movran the Under.
 The father of the Avaar barbarian who picked a fight with the Inquisition in the Fallow Mire.
 His retaliation for his son's death to throw live goats at Skyhold (as in the building itself) and spends his sole appearance in full Large Ham mode.